winitzki/scall/tutorial/programming_dhall.md

 The `Monoid` evidence values shown above are not the only ones possible.
 For instance, one could implement a `Monoid` evidence for `Bool` using the "or" operation (`||`) instead of the "and" operation (`&&`).
 A `Monoid` evidence for `Natural` could use the multiplication (`*`) instead of the addition (`+`).
-The implementation of `Monoid` should be chosen according to the needs of a specific application.
+The choice of `Monoid` should be made according to the needs of a specific application.

-A **semigroup** is a weaker typeclass that can be viewed as a monoid without the `empty` method.
+The `Semigroup` typeclass  can be viewed as `Monoid`  without the `empty` method:

 ```dhall
 let Semigroup = λ(m : Type) → { append : m → m → m }